Ritahchanger/Ritahchanger/README.md

-# Hi, I'm Dennis Peter! 👋
+# Hi, I'm DENNIS PETER! 👋

 I'm a **Fullstack Developer** with a passion for building scalable web applications and working with modern technologies.
 I have experience in both frontend and backend development, specializing in **React.js**, **Next.js**, **Angular**, **Express**, **MongoDB**, and **FastAPI**.